pomerium/pomerium/docs/docs/readme.md

 - Failure to encapsulate a heterogeneous mix of cloud, on-premise, cloud, and multi-cloud environments.
 - User's don't like VPNs.

-Pomerium attempts to mitigate these shortcomings by by adopting the following principles.
+Pomerium attempts to mitigate these shortcomings by adopting the following principles.

 - Trust flows from user, device, and context.
 - Network location _does not impart trust_.
 Treat both internal and external networks as completely untrusted.